pgrajzl/satellite-overhead/quickstart.md

     satellite: Satellite
     positions: List[PositionTime]
 ```
 The `Satellite` class, containins details about the satellite and a list of PositionTime objects.
 The `PositionTime` dataclass specifies the satellite's position in altitude and azimuth at a discrete point in time.
+All times are in UTC.

 #### Using TleFetcher to Obtain TLE File